Sophia (robot): Criticism

 According to Quartz, experts who have reviewed the robot's partially open-source code state that Sophia is best categorised as a "chatbot with a face".

 According to The Verge, Hanson has exaggerated Sophia's capacity for consciousness, for example by having said that Sophia is "basically alive", which the Verge writer James Vincent described as "grossly misleading".

 In January 2018 Facebook's director of artificial intelligence, Yann LeCun, said on Twitter that Sophia was "complete bullsh*t" and criticised the media for giving coverage to "Potemkin AI".
-In response Ben Goertzel, the former chief scientist for the company that made Sophia, stated he had never suggested that Sophia was close to human-level intelligence.
+In response Ben Goertzel, the former chief scientist for the company that made Sophia, stated he had never suggested that Sophia was close to human-level intelligence, and criticized LeCun for holding a double standard of narrow AI, since the Facebook projects he is working on have a similar level of AI to Sophia.

 Goertzel has also acknowledged that it is "not ideal" that some think of Sophia as having human-equivalent intelligence, but argues Sophia's presentation conveys something unique to audiences, saying "If I show them a beautiful smiling robot face, then they get the feeling that AGI may indeed be nearby and viable" and "None of this is what I would call AGI, but nor is it simple to get working.
 And it is absolutely cutting-edge in terms of dynamic integration of perception, action, and dialogue".

 Arabic users on Twitter joked that because Sophia did not have to wear a hijab, she was given "more rights than women".